swcarpentry/training-course/_submissions/round-02/1/2012-11-14-mind-map-of-white-space-in-python.md

 arguments='')
 </pre>

-Now, this isn&#8217;t too hard to read but the problems become worse the more complicated the code and is the less familiar the user is with it.
+Now, this isn't too hard to read but the problems become worse the more complicated the code and is the less familiar the user is with it.

 ### Concept reinforcement examples: